Research Profile of the PNP-MIND Group

 VANOKI (Vaskulärer Notfallzugang in der neonatalen Erstversorgung – Kanülierung der Nabelvene vs. Intraossäre Kanüle): A prospective bench study comparing the functionality and feasibility of intraosseous versus umbilical venous access in neonatal resuscitation scenarios;

-TelEmergencyBaby: The implementation and evaluation of telemedicine approaches to enhance acute and follow-up care in pediatric intensive care medicine.
+TelEmergencyBaby: The implementation and evaluation of telemedicine approaches to enhance acute and follow-up care in neonatal intensive care medicine.

 PROMISE (Preterm Rupture Outcomes: Maternal, Inflammatory, and Sonographic Evaluation): This study investigates how maternal, sonographic, and inflammatory factors predict neonatal respiratory outcomes and mortality following second-trimester preterm prelabor rupture of membranes (PPROM).